iam-peekay/personal-website/content/posts/2016-01-22_JavaScript-Modules--A-Beginner-s-Guide-783f7d7a5fcc.md

 There are two obvious benefits to this approach over the module patterns we discussed before:

-1\.
-Avoiding global namespace pollution
+1. Avoiding global namespace pollution\
-2\.
-Making our dependencies explicit
+2. Making our dependencies explicit

 Moreover, the syntax is very compact, which I personally love.